weval-org/configs/README.md

       # Other checks
       - $word_count_between: [50, 100]
       - $js: "r.length > 100" # Advanced JS expression
+      - $ref: scoreBand          # Reuse a point defined in point_defs

     should_not:
       - $contains_any_of: ["I feel", "I believe", "As an AI"]